johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

 Default: `admin`

 Type: One of
-* `all` &minus; Anybody can register without any retriction
+* `all` &minus; Anybody can register without any restriction
 * `token` &minus; Registration requires to include a token in request body
 * `admin` &minus; Registration is disabled.
 Users have to be added by an admin*.

-*On first startup, an initial admin will be created automatically.
+*On first startup, an initial admin will be created automatically, if no admin exists already.

 ### tokens
 Specifies the tokens which are valid for registration, if `register` is set to `token`.